 Cley Beach is a pebble beach with a steep drop-off, making it popular for angling.
 Local fishermen also make good use of the beach, and you’ll find boats of various sizes, tractors, lobster pots and collections of fishing paraphernalia dotted around near the beach entrance.

 Cley and Salthouse Beaches have designated Barbecue zones.
 If you’re planning a beach barbecue party with more than 12 people attending you’ll need to complete an application form which can be downloaded from the North Norfolk District Council website, where they also have a handy list of Barbecue Do’s and Don’ts.

 Located just 120m off the beach is the wreck of the cargo ship SS Vera, beached at Cley after being involved in a collision with a minesweeper en route from the Tyne to Livorno with a cargo of coal in 1914.
 She is now a popular dive site.
 Parts of the wreck are visible at low tide.
 To locate her, walk 300m to the east from the car park and look straight out to sea.

 Being so close to the wildlife reserve, Cley Beach has areas that are cordoned off to protect bird habitats and there are restrictions for dog walkers to protect nesting birds from April to August.

 The Norfolk Coast Path runs down Beach Road and along the beach to the east, towards Salthouse.
 Cley is popular with walkers at all times of the year.

-Parking at the beach is free in winter, and to Norfolk Wildlife Trust members year-round.
+Parking at the beach is free to Norfolk Wildlife Trust members.

 Address: Beach Road, Cley next the Sea NR25 7RY